Pathogenesis of group A streptococcal infections

 Muthiah Kumaraswami obtained his PhD in 2005 under the mentorship of Martha Howe at the University of Tennessee, Memphis.
 He performed his postdoctoral studies in the laboratory of Richard Brennan at MD Anderson Cancer Center.
 He was appointed as Assistant Professor at HMRI in late 2010, and is currently an Associate Professor.

-Nishanth joined the lab with Master's degree from Texas Tech University, Lubbock.
 Nishanth is an instrumental component of all the ongoing projects in the lab.
-His special interest is to understand the molecular details of battle between pathogenic bacteria and the host for nutrients during infection.
-He recently completed his Ph.D dissertation and will continue his stay in the lab as a postdoctoral fellow for short term.
-He has been very prolific with more than 15 publications resulting from his work in the lab.
+His special interest is to understand the molecular mechanisms of leaderless peptide signaling including peptide export and import.
+He obtained his Ph.D from LMU Munich and rejoined the lab as a postdoctoral fellow for short term.
+He has been very prolific with 19 publications resulting from his work in the lab.

 APRIL 2020 - CONGRATS TO HACKWON FOR HIS NEW BEGINNINGS

 Glad to have him in the lab for the last four years.
 Hackwon had a very productive stint in the lab.
 In little over four years, he made important discoveries regarding streptococcal pathogenesis and published more than 10 papers.
-He has completed his postdoctoral stint in the lab and will embark his journey as an independent group leader in South Korea in the next 3 months.
-Happy Trails Hackwon.
+He has completed his postdoctoral stint in the lab and embarked his journey as an independent group leader at Korea Polar Institute in South .

 MARCH 2020 - NEW NIH FUNDING TO THE LAB